jawah/niquests/docs/community/updates.rst

 Community Updates
 =================

-If you'd like to stay up to date on the community and development of Requests, there are several options:
+If you'd like to stay up to date on the community and development of Niquests, there are several options: